arkpow1/errity/README.md

 );
 ```
 ### More
-You can set a default error handler which will be triggered for all wrapped functions that don't have their own error handler
+You can set a default error handler which will be triggered for all wrapped functions that don't have their own error handler:
 ```javascript
 const { errity } = new Errity({
   defaultErrorCb: (err) => console.log(err.message),